Analysis-Driven Procedural Generation of an Engine Sound Dataset with Embedded Control Annotations: Validation

 \section{Validation}

-We validate that the proposed framework (1) preserves acoustic authenticity when augmenting limited recordings to large-scale corpora, and (2) produces data with sufficient scale, diversity, and controllable modification opportunities to enable systematic development and benchmarking of data-driven methods.
+We assess the proposed framework along three dimensions: (1) acoustic authenticity when augmenting limited recordings to large-scale corpora, (2) usability of the resulting data for data-driven research, and (3) controllable, graded complexity across parametric modifications.